Best TV series to watch on Netflix right now (June 2020)

 From original series like Stranger Things and The Crown to old favourites such as Doctor Who and Sherlock, check out the best TV shows to watch with our Netflix recommendations

-It’s quite likely that you’ve had some summer plans cancelled this year, be it a music festival, a trip abroad or a countryside retreat, but never fear: it’s not so bad staying at home when there’s so much good stuff on the telly!
+Whether you’re keeping cool inside or looking for a new show to stream on your phone outside, it’s pretty much guaranteed that there’s a list of shows that you’ve alway wanted to watch and are finally getting your way through during lockdown.

+Here at RadioTimes.com, we’ve got you covered with our extensive selection of the best TV series available to watch on Netflix right now, from classic golden oldies to brand new shows and seasons.

-Netflix has become the preferred option among many streaming customers, due to the staggering number of television shows available on the service, both original productions and acquired favourites.
+Although there’s now a growing range of on-demand platforms to choose from, Netflix is still the preferred option among many streaming customers, due to the staggering number of television shows available on the service, both original productions and acquired favourites.

 The selection covers a wide range of genres, from the sci-fi thrills of Stranger Things to the historical insight of The Crown and the suspenseful crime drama of Better Call Saul.
 There are also belly laughs to be had from the likes of The Good Place and Brooklyn Nine-Nine.